JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7931 days**.

-And here is a just a random fact -  **The Sears Tower in Chicago contains enough steel to build 50,000 automobiles**.
+And here is a just a random fact -  **Lemons contain more sugar than strawberries**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)